-Here at CK Family Dentistry, we are excited to serve our patients.
+Here at Aloha Dental, we are excited to serve our patients.
 Our entire staff is dedicated to make sure you have a happy and healthy smile.
 We want you to be proud of your smile so that you are happy to show it off.

 For this reason, we offer the following services: